alainwolf/roll.urown.net/server/server-tls.rst

 because there is no perfect solution.

-For our private servers for mostly personal use and presumably limited public interest or commecrial goals, we have the luxury to enforce a more secure, but less compatible set of cipher suites.
+For our private servers for mostly personal use and presumably limited public interest or commercial goals, we have the luxury to enforce a more secure, but less compatible set of cipher suites.

 .. note::